intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_linux_gpu.md

   > <img src="https://llm-assets.readthedocs.io/en/latest/_images/create_conda_env.png" alt="image-20240221102252564" width=100%; />

-* You can verify if bigdl-llm is successfully installed by simply importing a few classes from the library.
+* You can verify if ipex-llm is successfully installed by simply importing a few classes from the library.
 For example, execute the following import command in the terminal:
   ```bash
   source /opt/intel/oneapi/setvars.sh